If you've ever used a free theme, you know that some are just flat out…

 You can create a podcast as its own business, or use it as an additional marketing channel to complement your existing website.

 Don’t expect overnight success, but one day you might be able to join the list as well.
+While we’re at it, LiquidWeb is a great hosting provider if you have intentions of podcasting.
+They’re not only resource-rich but offer a 100% Uptime Guarantee.

 What Equipment do I need to start a podcast?